Jockey appeals fine for wearing company logo at Travers Stakes

-(Reuters) - American Pharoah jockey Victor Espinoza on Wednesday appealed his $15,000 fine for donning a company’s logo on his boots during last Saturday’s Travers Stakes at Saratoga Race Course, his attorney said.
+Sept 2 (Reuters) - American Pharoah jockey Victor Espinoza appealed on Wednesday his $15,000 fine for donning a company’s logo on his boots during last Saturday’s Travers Stakes at Saratoga Race Course, his attorney said.

 The New York State Gaming Commission on Monday handed down the fine to the 43-year-old Triple Crown-winning jockey for having the logo of energy drink company Monster Energy on his boots and on his last name on his pants.